 or the evaluation that complicate the interpretation of the results.

-These and other results have shown that the average effectiveness of Naive Bayes is uncompetitive with classifiers like SVMs when trained and tested on independent and identically distributed ( i.i.d. ) data, that is, uniform data with all the good properties of statistical sampling.
+These and other results have shown that the average effectiveness of NB is uncompetitive with classifiers like SVMs when trained and tested on independent and identically distributed ( i.i.d. ) data, that is, uniform data with all the good properties of statistical sampling.
 However, these differences may often be invisible or even reverse themselves when working in the real world where, usually, the training sample is drawn from a subset of the data to which the classifier will be applied, the nature of the data drifts over time rather than being stationary (the problem of concept drift we mentioned on page 13.4 ), and there may well be errors in the data (among other problems).
-Many practitioners have had the experience of being unable to build a fancy classifier for a certain problem that consistently performs better than Naive Bayes.
+Many practitioners have had the experience of being unable to build a fancy classifier for a certain problem that consistently performs better than NB.

-Our conclusion from the results in Table 13.9 is that
+Our conclusion from the results in Table 13.9 is that,

-while most researchers believe that an SVM is
+although most researchers believe that an SVM is

 better than kNN and kNN better than NB, the ranking of

-classifiers ultimately depends on the class, the document collection and the
+classifiers ultimately depends on the class, the document collection, and the

 experimental setup.
 In text classification, there is always